 So, to summarize: Saurosphargidae is made up of Saurosphargis volzi, Sinosaurosphargis yunguiensis, Largocephalosaurus polycarpon, and L. qianensis.
 You’ve probably never heard of any of them.
 To call this group “obscure” would be a compliment.

-When Sinosaurosphargis was described in 2011, it was the expanded ribs that made a connection.
+When Sinosaurosphargis was described in 2011, it was the expanded ribs that made the connection to Huene.
 Sinosaurosphargis is known from three specimens, each preserving a different section, or view, of the body.
 Aside from its impressive body armor, Sinosaurosphargis has relatively short limbs, very broad ribs (which contact each other) and matching expanded gastral ribs, enclosing the body in a “rib basket,” as the authors write.
 Hupesuchian researchers would say a “bony body tube.”
 I think the comparison to an actual turtle shell might be more appropriate here, skeletally anyway, because Sinosaurosphargis (and its cousins) would have had immobile torsos.

 Type specimen of L. quianensis (IVPP-V-15638) in ventral view.